oracle-livelabs/sprints/oandm/sprint-sensitive-configuration-and-privilege-escalation/sprint-sensitive-configuration-and-privilege-escalation.md

 2. Click on **"Create rule"**

-3. Fill the fields to create the Detection Rule:
+3. Fill the fields to create the Detection Rule (Refer to [How to create and trigger an ingest time detection rule?](?lab=sprint-create-and-trigger-ingest-time-detection-rule) for more info):
   ![Figure 8: Fill the Detection Rule creation fields](images/create-detection-rule.png) **Explanation:**
     1. Fill the name, log source, Metric Namespace & Name.